aws/aws-lambda-builders/aws_lambda_builders/workflows/ruby/DESIGN.md

 I also envision Ruby tie-ins for layer commands following the same pattern.
 I don't yet have a mental model for how we should do shared library code as a layer, that may be an option that goes into `sam init` perhaps?
 Like `sam init --library-layer`?
 Layer implementations will be solved at a later date.

+Some other open issues include more complex Gemfiles, where a user might want to specify certain bundle groups to explicitly include or exclude.
+We could also build out ways to switch back and forth between deployment and no-deployment modes.

 ### sam build

 First, validates that `ruby --version` matches a `ruby 2.5.x` pattern, and exits if not.
 When in doubt, container builds will not have this issue.